Title IX, Education Amendments of 1972

 University Title IX Coordinator Responsibilities:

-Monitoring and oversight of overall implementation of Title IX Compliance at the University, including coordination of training, education, communications, and administration of complaint procedures for faculty, staff, students, and other members of the University community. email@example.com
+Monitoring and oversight of overall implementation of Title IX Compliance at the University, including coordination of training, education, communications, and administration of complaint procedures for faculty, staff, students, and other members of the University community.
+For assistance, please email firstname.lastname@example.org or call (906) 487-3310.

-- The Deputy Coordinators are responsible for Title IX assistance for matters involving students.
-The Deputy Coordinators provide information about policy and procedure resources on campus, Public Safety and Police Services, and the Office of Academic and Community Conduct.
+- The Title IX Coordinator and the Deputy Coordinators are responsible for Title IX assistance for matters involving students.
+The Coordinators provide information about policy and procedures, resources and support, Public Safety and Police Services, and the Office of Academic and Community Conduct.

 - If you have complaints regarding gender equity in Michigan Tech athletics and recreation, contact the Director of Athletics and Recreation, who is responsible for monitoring and oversight of this area for coaches, staff, student-athletes, and students.